vbrazo/system-design-archives/README.md

 spread unevenly.
 This can happen if your `sharding key` or your `hashing function` are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".

+## Leader Election

+Citizens in a society typically elect a leader by voting for their preferred candidate.
+But how do servers in a distributed system choose a master node?
+Via algorithms of course!

+This form of algorithmic democracy is known as "leader election", though we personally think "algorithmocracy" sounds way cooler.

+### Leader election

+The process by which nodes in a cluster (for instance, servers in a set of servers) elect a so-called "leader" amongst them, responsible for the primary operations of the service that these nodes support.
+When correctly implemented, leader election guarantees that all nodes in the cluster know which one is the leader at any given time and can elect a new leader if the leader dies for whatever reason.

+### Consensus algorithm

+A type of complex algorithms used to have multiple entities agree on a single data value, like who the "leader" is amongst a group of machines.
+Two popular consensus algorithms are `Paxos` and `Raft`.

+### Paxos & Raft

+Two consensus algorithms that, when implemented correctly, allow for the synchronization of certain operations, even in a distributed setting.

+### Etcd

+Etcd is a strongly consistent and highly available key-value store that's often used to implement leader election in a system.

+### ZooKeeper

+ZooKeeper is a strongly consistent, highly available key-value store.
+It's often used to store important configuration or to perform leader election.

+## Peer-To-Peer Networks

+Equality for all.
+Sharing is caring.
+Unity makes strength.
+The more the merrier.
+Teamwork makes the dream work.
+Welcome to peer-to-peer networks!

+### Peer-to-peer network

+A collection of machines referred to as peers that divide a workload between themselves to presumably complete the workload faster than would otherwise be possible.
+Peer-to-peer networks are often used in file-distribution systems.

+### Gossip protocol

+When a set of machines talk to each other in a uncoordinated manner in a cluster to spread information through a system without requiring a central source of data.

+## Polling And Streaming

+You can think of polling and streaming kind of like a classroom; sometimes students ask the teacher lots of questions, and other times they quiet down and listen attentively to the teacher's lecture.

+Now fire up the video and get ready to stream; you won't be able to poll here.

+### Polling

+The act of fetching a resource or piece of data regularly at an interval to make sure your data is not too stale.

+### Streaming

+In networking, it usually refers to the act of continuously getting a feed of information from a server by keeping an open connection between the two machines or processes.